Tracing Back the Malicious Clients in Poisoning Attacks to Federated Learning: Introduction

-{\bf Detecting malicious clients.} We observe that malicious clients have large influence scores $s_i$ but small $s_i^{\prime}$; Category I benign clients have large both $s_i$ and $s_i^{\prime}$; and Category II benign clients have small both $s_i$ and $s_i^{\prime}$.
-Based on such observations, we propose a clustering-based method to detect malicious clients.
-We first use HDBSCAN~\cite{campello2013density} to divide the clients into clusters according to their influence scores.
-We adopt HDBSCAN because it does not require a pre-defined number of clusters, which is unknown in our setting.
-A key challenge for applying HDBSCAN is what distance metric should be used to measure the distance between two two-dimensional influence scores.
-To address this challenge, we propose a \emph{scaled Euclidean distance}, which normalizes the two dimensions of a two-dimensional influence score to have the same, comparable scale.
-Subsequently, since malicious clients have large, positive influence scores $s_i$, we treat the clusters whose average $s_i$ scores are positive as \emph{potential malicious clusters}.
-However, the potential malicious clusters may also include Category I benign clients.
-To address the challenge, our key observation is that the influence-score gap $s_i^{\prime}-s_i$ of a malicious client is smaller than that of a Category I benign client. \alg leverages this observation to further distinguish between malicious clients and Category I benign clients in the potential malicious clusters.
+{\bf Detecting malicious clients.} We observe that {malicious} clients have large $s_i$ but small $s_i^{\prime}$, {Category I} benign clients have large $(s_i,s_i^{\prime})$, and {Category II} benign clients have small $(s_i,s_i^{\prime})$.
+Based on such observations, we detect malicious clients by clustering their 2‑D scores with HDBSCAN~\cite{campello2013density}, which needs no preset cluster count.
+We further use a \emph{scaled Euclidean distance}, which normalizes the two dimensions of a two-dimensional influence score to have the same, comparable scale.
+Clusters with positive mean $s_i$ become \emph{potentially malicious}.
+However, these clusters may also include Category I benign clients.
+To address the challenge, our key observation is that the influence-score gap $s_i^{\prime}-s_i$ of a malicious client is smaller than that of a Category I benign client. \alg leverages this to pinpoint the truly \emph{malicious} clients inside each cluster.

 {\bf Theoretical and empirical evaluation.} Theoretically, we show the security of \alg against poisoning attacks.
 In particular, based on a formal definition of poisoning attacks and mild assumptions, we show that 1) both malicious clients and Category I benign clients have larger influence scores $s_i$ than Category II benign clients, and 2) a malicious client has a smaller influence-score gap $s_i'-s_i$ than a benign client.
 Empirically, we comprehensively evaluate \alg on five benchmark datasets.
 Our results show that \alg can accurately trace back malicious clients under various existing and adaptive attacks.
 We note that training-phase defenses are ineffective for most attack scenarios in our evaluation.